+- Stop the vehicle

-- Set off quickly in a lower gear - ~ To preserve the mechanical components of the clutch releasing mechanism, the transmission should be shifted to neutral "N" if the vehicle stops for a long periods of time (more than approx. 1 to 2 min., for example, in traffic jams, at railway crossings etc.).
-This engages the clutch and relieves the clutch releasing mechanism.
+- Set off quickly in a lower gear

+- To preserve the mechanical components of the clutch releasing mechanism, the transmission should be shifted to neutral "N" if the vehicle stops for a long period of time (more than approx. 1 to 2 min., for example, in traffic jams, at railway crossings etc.).
+This disengages the clutch and relieves the clutch releasing mechanism.